ekohe/omniauth-outreach/README.md

-# Omniauth::Outreach
+# OmniAuth Outreach OAuth2 Strategy

+Strategy to authenticate with Outreach via OAuth2 in OmniAuth.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Add to the application's `Gemfile`:

-    $ bundle add omniauth-outreach
+    $ gem 'omniauth-outreach'

+Then `bundle install`

-If bundler is not being used to manage dependencies, install the gem by executing:
+or If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install omniauth-outreach